Santa Claus: Parades, department stores, and shopping malls

 Due to the COVID-19 pandemic, many Santa grottos were not operating for the 2020 Christmas season.
 Due to this, some companies offered video calls for a fee using apps such as Zoom where children could speak to an actor who was dressed as Santa Claus.

-In 2021, Walt Disney World and Disneyland featured for the first time Black cast members portraying Santa.
+In 2021 Walt Disney World and Disneyland featured for the first time black cast members portraying Santa.

 Letter writing

-Writing letters to Santa Claus has been a Christmas tradition for children for many years.
-These letters normally contain a wishlist of toys and assertions of good behavior.
-Some social scientists have found that boys and girls write different types of letters.
-Girls generally write longer but more polite lists and express the nature of Christmas more in their letters than in letters written by boys.
-Girls also more often request gifts for other people.

-Many postal services allow children to send letters to Santa Claus.
-These letters may be answered by postal workers or outside volunteers.
-Writing letters to Santa Claus has the educational benefits of promoting literacy, computer literacy, and e-mail literacy.
+Children sometimes write letters to Santa Claus, often with a wish list of presents that they wish to receive.
+Some postal services recognise this tradition, and may accept letters addressed to "Santa Claus".
+Writing letters to Santa Claus has the educational benefits of promoting literacy, computer literacy, and email literacy.
 A letter to Santa is often a child's first experience of correspondence.
 Written and sent with the help of a parent or teacher, children learn about the structure of a letter, salutations, and the use of an address and postcode.

 According to the Universal Postal Union (UPU)'s 2007 study and survey of national postal operations, the United States Postal Service (USPS) has the oldest Santa letter answering effort by a national postal system.
-The USPS Santa letter answering effort started in 1912 out of the historic James Farley Post Office in New York, and since 1940 has been called "Operation Santa" to ensure that letters to Santa are adopted by charitable organizations, major corporations, local businesses and individuals in order to fulfill the wishes of children.
-Those seeking a North Pole holiday postmark through the USPS, are told to send their letter from Santa or a holiday greeting card by 10 December to: North Pole Holiday Postmark, Postmaster, 4141 Postmark Dr, Anchorage, AK 99530–9998.
+The USPS Santa letter answering effort started in 1912 out of the historic James Farley Post Office in New York, and since 1940 has been called "Operation Santa" to ensure that letters to Santa are adopted by charitable organisations, major corporations, local businesses and individuals in order to fulfill the wishes of children.
+Those seeking a North Pole holiday postmark through the USPS are told to send their letter from Santa or a holiday greeting card by 10 December to: North Pole Holiday Postmark, Postmaster, 4141 Postmark Dr, Anchorage, Alaska 99530–9998.

-In 2006, according to the UPU's 2007 study and survey of national postal operations, France's Postal Service received the most letters for Santa Claus or "Père Noël" with 1,220,000 letters received from 126 countries.
-France's Postal Service in 2007 specially recruited someone to answer the enormous volume of mail that was coming from Russia for Santa Claus.
+In 2006, according to the UPU's 2007 study and survey of national postal operations, La Poste received the most letters for Santa Claus or "Père Noël" with 1,220,000 letters received from 126 countries.
+In 2007 it specially recruited someone to answer the enormous volume of mail that was coming from Russia for Santa Claus.

 Other Santa letter processing information, according to the UPU's 2007 study and survey of national postal operations, include: